SabhyaAggarwal/Polyglot-Keyboard/JOURNAL.md

 # June 24: Manually routed the board cleanly

 So I found out that auto routing is not allowed so I manually routed everything and I made it cleanly.
-I had to modify the pinout, which GPI pins are connected to which, because as I exchanged that I made the routing even cleaner.
+I had to modify the pinout, which GPIO pins are connected to which, because as I exchanged that I made the routing even cleaner.
 In the middle I remembered that I can use 2 layers.
 As I remembered that, I made my routing very beautiful and very good.
 Now my PCB looks great.
 I love it

 ![Schematic](images/Screenshot%202026-06-24%20at%2010.08.11%E2%80%AFPM.png)